sakai-aigga/Python_Fundamentals_Assignment/README.md

     and view tasks.
 The tasks are stored in a list and the user can interact with the list using the provided options.

+Also there are some other tasks that I performed during the course:

+    Task: Temperature Converter: This is a simple program that asks user ti input a temperature value and its unit and converts it to the other degree unit.
+    Such as, if you enter a value in celcius then the programs returns its value in fahrenheit.

 ## The code is free for you to copy and make changes to.